 - neck collar

-Alternative therapies include acupuncture, chiropractic, massage, and transcutaneous electrical nerve stimulation (TENS).
-Make sure you are dealing with a licensed professional when using these methods.
+Make sure you’re seeing a licensed professional when using these methods.

 If you have minor neck pain or stiffness, take these simple steps to relieve it:

 - Apply ice for the first few days.
 After that, apply heat with a heating pad, hot compress, or by taking a hot shower.